Understanding Cisco licensing

 Deploy the Cisco SSM On-Prem license server using a free, machine-based download.
 This replicates the cloud-based user experience of our direct-connect method, but it keeps all communication on your premises.
 Once a month, the SSM On-Prem server and SSM synchronize databases via network-based transfer or offline manual transfer.

-Deliver licenses to Cisco devices with manual reservation codes, similar to product activation keys (PAKs).
+Deliver licenses to Cisco devices with manual reservation codes, similar to PAKs.
 Because it’s offline, any changes to license usage must be processed manually.
-This option is not recommended and therefore disabled by default on all Smart Accounts.
+This option is not recommended and therefore is disabled by default on all Smart Accounts.

 This method balances the simplicity of automated, cloud-based deployment with the security of local protected networks.
 Mediated deployment is ideal for financial institutions, service providers, utilities, and government organizations.